0xPolygon/polygon-edge-docs/docs/working-with-node/howto-backup-restore.md

 When starting a Polygon SDK node, the following sub-folders are created in the specified working directory:
 * **blockchain** - Stores the blockchain data
 * **trie** - Stores the Merkle tries (world state data)
 * **keystore** - Stores private keys for the client.
-This includes the libp2p private key, and the sealing / validator private key
+This includes the libp2p private key and the sealing/validator private key
 * **consensus** - Stores any consensus information that the client might need while working.
 For now, it stores the node's *private validator key*

 It is critical for these folders to be preserved in order for the Polygon SDK instance to run smoothly.